the pedal steel guitar

 It is all in the details, and with an instrument that contains so many compromises it is hard to see how any builder can manage to get everything perfectly balanced.
 After more than 35 years search I have yet to run into the perfect pedal steel guitar, although some definitely are better than others.

-I'll leave to others to “rank” makes and models according to individual preferences, while I focus on isolating and dissecting some of the problems players of pedal steel guitars may run into.
+I'll leave to others to “rank” makes and models according to individual preferences, while I focus on isolating and dissecting some of the problems and peculiarities players of pedal steel guitars may run into.

 hysteresis on the changer